JochenFM/Milestone_2/README.md

 women who were trailblazers and outstanding contributors to Statistics.
 All of them succeeded at a time when the profession was even more unfavourable for female - or indeed any other under-represented - voices than it is today.
 They all blazed the way despite the considerable odds against them - hence my title.

-It has been created for entertainment and educational purposes for all ages from 7 onwards.
-Using images from the public domain as card faces, the game allows players to match two cards of the same character image in pairs, and eight pairs in total, before the timer reaches zero.
+It has been created for entertainment and educational purposes for all ages from six onwards.
+Using images from the public domain as card faces, the game allows players to match two cards of the same character image in pairs (and eight pairs in total) before the timer reaches zero.
+If the user wins against the clock, s/he will be redirected (on click) to a prize page: an image gallery comprising portrait, name, date of birth, and brief caption with biographical information - with opportunity to click on link for further information - for each of the eight statisticians.

 ## 2. UX ##